 In university cities and religious institutions across medieval and Renaissance Europe, the most valuable manuscripts were at times chained to bookcases or desks to prevent loss or theft (books would not have been easily removable, if at all, despite what we saw in the first episode of the season).

-Chained Library, Biblioteca Malatestiana, Cesena; Sala del Mappamondo (Sala delle Carte Geografiche), Palazzo Vecchio, Florence
+Chained Library, Biblioteca Malatestiana, Cesena; Sala del Mappamondo (Sala delle Carte Geografiche), Palazzo Vecchio, Florence [Photos: Bryan C. Keene]

 World maps were another kind of prized possession in the premodern world, as rulers desired the most up-to-date information about cartography and political, national, and religious boundaries.
 Hereford Cathedral also features a mappamundo, as these maps are known, as does the Vatican Museum and the Palazzo Vecchio in Florence.
-Designed by Giorgio Vasari for Duke Cosimo I de’ Medici, the Sala del Mappamondo (or Sala delle Carte Geografiche) in Florence contains 53 map panels attached to cabinet doors, effectively presenting the entire known world of the mid- to late-16th century, including representations of China, Japan, Mexico, and California.
+Designed by Giorgio Vasari for Duke Cosimo I de’ Medici, the Sala del Mappamondo (or Sala delle Carte Geografiche) in Florence contains fifty-three map panels attached to cabinet doors, effectively presenting the entire known world of the mid- to late-16th century, including representations of China, Japan, Mexico, and California.

-Some scholars believe that the cabinets behind the maps contained objects from around the world, supposedly organized based on an item’s geographic origin.
+Some scholars believe that the cabinets behind the maps contained objects from around the world, supposedly organized based on an items’ geographic origin.
 The giant terrestrial globe was originally conceived to descend from the room’s ceiling (together with an armillary sphere, very much like the floating orbs in the Citadel of Old Town in GoT).

 Pharmacies and Surgery